LudicWorlds/statemachine-for-unity/README.md

 ## Features
-- Easy to implement and extend.
+- Easy to implement and extend
-- Supports different types of states.
+- Supports different types of states
-- Manages state transitions and lifecycle.
+- Manages state transitions and lifecycle
-- Compatible with Unity's MonoBehaviour.
+- Compatible with Unity's MonoBehaviour

+## Installation

+To use this state machine in your Unity project:

+1. Download the latest release from the [Releases page](https://github.com/LudicWorlds/statemachine-for-unity/releases).
+2. Import the `StateMachineForUnity.unitypackage`:
+   - Go to **Assets > Import Package > Custom Package...**.
+   - Select the `StateMachineForUnity.unitypackage` file.
+   - In the Import Unity Package window, ensure all items are checked and click **Import**.

+## License

+This project is released under the CC0 License.
+Please read the [LICENSE](LICENSE) file for more details.

 ## Disclaimer